Health-RI/health-ri-metadata/README.md

 ### [Agent](http://xmlns.com/foaf/spec/#term_Agent)

-Any entity carrying out actions with respect to the (Core) entities Catalogue, Datasets, Data Services and Distributions.
+Any entity carrying out actions with respect to the (Core) entities Catalogue, Datasets, Data Services and Distributions. <br><br>
+`Usage note`: A person or organisation that is associated with the catalogue or dataset.
+This class is instantiated in these classes whenever the range is `foaf:Agent`.

 #### Mandatory Properties